scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | gitlab-project-merge-approval | [Merge approval policy check for GitLab project](../rules/gitlab/project/approvals-policy-check.md) | Verify the project's merge approval policy complies with requirements. |

 ## [CT-11] Available container images don’t have any high or critical vulnerabilities

-**Description**: Available container images don’t have any high or critical vulnerabilities
+Available container images don’t have any high or critical vulnerabilities

+## Mitigation
-**Mitigation**: Continuously scan container images for vulnerabilities and ensure that only images without high or critical issues are deployed.
+Continuously scan container images for vulnerabilities and ensure that only images without high or critical issues are deployed.

-**Full Description**:
+## **Full Description**

 Container images must be scanned before deployment to prevent the inclusion of images with serious vulnerabilities.